SABS-R3/software-engineering-project2/_episodes/01-introduction.md

 Its no use writing a GUI if it can only be used on a machine with Python already installed, or only runs on Linux.
-Additional effort must be made to make it cross-platform across Linux, Mac and Windows, and easily installed by anyone without specific knowledge of Python tools such as `pip`.
+Additional effort must be made to make it cross-platform across Linux, Mac and Windows, and easily installed by anyone without specific knowledge of Python tools.

 There are a number of third-party libraries for writing cross-platform Python applications, two examples are [Pyinstaller](https://www.pyinstaller.org/), and